documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

 =====

-* **The search action**: In case the list presented on this screen is too long (occupying more than one page), there is a blank where it is possible for the user to make a search with the desired Update name.
+* **Search action**: In case the list presented on this screen is too long (occupying more than one page), there is a blank where it is possible for the user to make a search with the desired Update name.
 It is just necessary to inform part of the name and type enter or click on the "Magnifying glass" icon |icone_lupa_verde|.
 As a result of this search only comes up the Updates that contains the key-word of the search;

 * **The update action**: Just click on the icon |icone_update| for the Mangue.io to update the interface with the most recent values of the Updates table;